Use the default Compose Bridge transformation

 • A PersistentVolumeClaim to use the Docker Desktop storage provisioner desktop-storage-provisioner to handle volume provisioning more effectively.

-• A Kustomize file to link all the resources together.
+• A Kustomization.yaml file to link all the resources together.

 Use the default Compose Bridge transformation

-Compose looks for a compose.yaml file inside the current directory and then converts it.
+Compose looks for a compose.yaml file inside the current directory and generates Kubernetes manifests.

 Kubernetes resource default-network-policy.yaml created